DigitalPatterns/talospi/docs/setup/initiator_services.md

-### Workflow Supporting Services
+### Workflow Initiator Services

-Workflow supporting services is an enterprise feature of the Talos platform.
+Workflow initiator services is an enterprise feature of the Talos platform.

 It requires the following services:
 * Consul